corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/operations/monitoring-logging/monitoring-trouble-shooting.md

 ---
 # Troubleshooting, health-checking, and recovering your node

-If you are a Corda Enterprise Network Manager (CENM) services user in your Corda Enterprise environment, you can use the [CENM node troubleshooting guide]({{< relref "../../../../1.6/cenm/troubleshooting-common-issues.md" >}}).
+If you are a Corda Enterprise Network Manager (CENM) services user in your Corda Enterprise environment, you can use the {{< cenmlatestrelref "cenm/troubleshooting-common-issues.md" "CENM node troubleshooting guide" >}}.

 There, you can find troubleshooting solutions to issues such as: